 Unfunded & Funded Day Care Spaces – Fee paying places for children do not yet receive funding or are entitled to early years funding but need more than preschool hours.
 We have various sessions available between the hours of 7:30 am – 6 pm.

-Funded Preschool Places – ‘Free places’ available only to children in receipt of early years funding and for sessions within the hours of 9 am – 3:30 pm, term time.
+Funded Preschool Places – ‘Free places’ available only to children in receipt of early years funding and for sessions within the hours of 9 am – 3:30 pm, term time or all year.

 Please contact us to discuss your individual families needs and check out our Early Years Funding Information page for more information about what funding could be available and the types of spaces we offer.